 German Engineered, Raised In Asia

 Upon first inspection, the Volkswagen Santana seems to lack the flashiness of its competitors such as the new 2020 Mazda 2, but its classic lines and straightforward looks will surely age well.
-The lines and creases are simple, with no element seemingly out of place.
+Its lines and creases are simple, with no element seemingly out of place.
 Eschewing trendy designs also mean that it’s sure to avoid looking weird perhaps 10 years from now.
 It also doesn’t look particularly small, either.
 The dimensions also play with your eyes, making you think that this is a much bigger and longer car than it actually is.

 Likewise, the interior is as simple as the outside, but Volkswagen has made sure that build quality is top-notch with the nicest sounding door thud in its segment.
 Being the top trim variant means that there’s faux leather on the seats and a few areas which contribute to giving the interior a more premium feel.
 One gripe, however, is the limited adjustment of the steering wheel.
-It only adjusts for reach and not rake, which makes the driving position a bit awkward for me at times.
+It only adjusts for reach and not rake, which makes the driving position feel a bit awkward for me at times.

 Otherwise, space is pretty good for the rest of the occupants.
 Having one of the longest wheelbases in its class has enabled the Santana to have excellent rear legroom.
 Headroom is also great thanks to its traditional upright design, while shoulder room shouldn’t also be an issue since the Santana is also one of the widest.
 Likewise, the 480-liter trunk is one of the biggest in its class, only trumped by the Honda City at 536 liters.